Books to Read While the Algae Grow in Your Fur, July 2021

 largely about Branko Milanovic's Global Inequality.
 [It's a good

 book.])
-I would it interesting to point out that both classical and
+They do make the interesting point that both classical and

 neo-classical economics focused on the distribution of income across factors of